aws-samples/serverless-patterns/apigw-sqs-terraform/README.md

 ## Testing

-1. Run the following command to send an HTTP `POST` request to the HTTP APIs endpoint.
-Note, you must edit the {MyHttpAPI} placeholder with the URL of the deployed HTTP APIs endpoint.
+1. Run the following command to send an HTTP `POST` request to the Rest APIs endpoint.
+Note, you must edit the {MyRestAPI} placeholder with the URL of the deployed Rest APIs endpoint.
 This is provided in the terraform outputs.
 You can also find the same command automatically generated in the terraform output.
     ```bash
-    curl --location --request POST '{MyHttpAPI}/submit'
+    curl --location --request POST '{MyRestAPI}/submit'
     > --header 'Content-Type: application/json' \
     > --data-raw '{ "isMessageReceived": "Yes" }'
     ```